quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 frame does not prevent a QUIC stack from delivering data beyond the specified offset to the receiving application.

+## Stream States {#stream-states}

+In terms of stream state transitions ({{Section 3 of RFC9000}}), the effect of RESET_STREAM_AT frame is equivalent to that of the FIN bit.
+This is because both the RESET_STREAM_AT frame and the FIN bit serve the same role: signaling the amount of data to be delivered.

+On the sending side, when the first RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
+Once the RESET_STREAM_AT frame and all stream data up to the smallest Reliable Size being sent are acknowledged, the sending part of the stream enters the "Data Recvd" state.
+Transition from "Data Sent" to "Data Recvd" happens immediately when the application resets a stream and if all bytes up to the specified Reliable Size have been sent and acknowledged already.
+Conversely, the transition might take multiple roundtrips or require additional flow control credits issued by the receiver.

+On the receiving side, when a RESET_STREAM_AT frame is received, the receiving part of the stream enters the "Size Known" state.
+Once all data up to the smallest Reliable Size have been received, it enters the "Data Recvd" state.
+Similarly to
+the sending side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credits.

 ## Multiple RESET_STREAM_AT / RESET_STREAM frames {#multiple-frames}

 The initiator MAY send multiple RESET_STREAM_AT frames for the same